 - The Charity Commission for England and Wales

 - The Charity Commission for Northern Ireland

 - The Office of The Scottish Charity Regulator

 - The Gambling Commission.

 - The Data and Marketing Association

 The Fundraising Regulator

 Versus Arthritis is proud to be registered with the Fundraising Regulator, the independent regulator of charitable fundraising.
-The Fundraising Regulator was established in 2016 to strengthen the system of charity fundraising and restore public trust in fundraising.
+The Fundraising Regulator aims to strengthen the system of charity fundraising and restore public trust in fundraising.